Should you stop training when you are injured?

 Swimming − Swimming is an excellent option for injured athletes.
 As water supports most of your body weight, there is little to no impact on your joints.
 Laps and sprints can provide an excellent cardiopulmonary workout while also training your arms, core, and legs.
 Your entire body gets a great workout from swimming, and it should be your first choice as an alternate training program.
-However, it may not be the best option if you have a chest or shoulder injury until you reach the rehabilitation phase of your recovery.
+However, it may not be the best option if you have a chest or shoulder injury until you reach your recovery’s rehabilitation phase.

 Biking− Whether outdoors or indoors, biking provides a beneficial cardio workout.
 As it is a low-impact exercise, biking may also be a therapeutic way to rehabilitate your knee after injury.
 Check the distance from the seat to the pedals to ensure that your legs are allowed their full range of motion.
 When your body is ready for a challenge, increase the pedal resistance or bike “uphill” to enhance your intensity.

 Rowing − Using a rowing machine is a great way to exercise your entire body through an injury.
 Start with light resistance to avoid aggravating any preexisting leg injury.
 If your upper body is damaged, the steady, circular motion shouldn’t put too much stress on your joints.
 When exercising through an injury, always start slowly.

 Adopt a workout plan to adapt your workout for joint soreness and injuries.